Papilio machaon: Distribution and status

 This butterfly is present throughout the entire Palearctic region, ranging from Russia to China and Japan, (including the Himalayas and Taiwan), and across into Alaska, Canada, and the United States, and thus, is not restricted to the Old World, despite the common name.
 In Asia, it is reported as far south as Saudi Arabia, Oman, the high mountains of Yemen, Lebanon, Iran and Israel.
 In southern Asia, it occurs in Pakistan and Kashmir, northern India (Sikkim, to Assam, and Arunachal Pradesh), Nepal, Bhutan, and northern Myanmar.

 This butterfly is widespread in Europe.
 In the United Kingdom, it is limited to a few areas in the Norfolk Broads of East Anglia.
 It is the UK's largest resident butterfly.
 The monarch (Danaus plexippus) is slightly larger, but is only a rare vagrant.

 As P. machaon is widespread throughout Eurasia and often common, it is not threatened as a species.
 It is listed as "vulnerable" in the South Korean and Austrian Red Data Books, and in the Red Data Book of the former Soviet Union.
 In Armenia the species demonstrates stable population trend and is assessed as Least Concern.

 In some countries, P. machaon and its subspecies are protected by law.
 Papilio machaon machaon is protected by law in six provinces of Austria, Czech Republic, Slovakia, Hungary, Romania, and Moldova.
 The species is protected in the United Kingdom, and subspecies verityi is protected in India.

+In late 2017, P. machaon was among several species of butterflies selected by the Estonian Society of Lepidopterists as contenders for the National Butterfly of Estonia.
+Nearly 5,000 members of the public voted online, with P. machaon receiving 2,664 votes, overwhelmingly winning the title.
+As well as becoming the National Butterfly of Estonia, P. machaon was named as the Butterfly of the Year for 2018; an honorary title given to a native butterfly species in Estonia annually.